Today, we were pleased to see the College of

-Nurses of Ontario approve a motion to bring forward a new regulation to the Minister of Health to expand RPN scope of practice.
+Today, we were pleased to see the College of Nurses of Ontario approve a motion to bring forward a new regulation to the Minister of Health to expand RPN scope of practice.
 WeRPN had advocated for modest changes to scope of practice for several years to better align with RPN education and knowledge and enable better access to care for Ontarians.
 These are procedures many RPNs do regularly but the change would allow RPNs to initiative such procedures without an order.
 Read our statement.

-Key Provincial Updates and Resources for Health Professionals Today, the government announced it has amended order O. Reg 364/20: Rules for Areas in Stage 3 under the Reopening Ontario (A Flexible Response to COVID-19) Act, 2020 toset a new limit reducing the number of people permitted to attend unmonitored social gatherings and organized public events in three regions experiencing higher rates of transmission of COVID-19 (Toronto, Peel and Ottawa).
+Today, the government announced it has amended order O. Reg 364/20: Rules for Areas in Stage 3 under the Reopening Ontario (A Flexible Response to COVID-19) Act, 2020 to set a new limit reducing the number of people permitted to attend unmonitored social gatherings and organized public events in three regions experiencing higher rates of transmission of COVID-19 (Toronto, Peel and Ottawa).
 This includes functions, parties, dinners, gatherings, BBQs or wedding receptions held in private residences, backyards, parks and other recreational areas.
-Now, the number of people attending such gatherings will be limited to

-10 people at an indoor event or gathering (previous limit of 50); or
+• 10 people at an indoor event or gathering (previous limit of 50); or

-25 people at an outdoor event or gathering (previous limit of 100).
+• 25 people at an outdoor event or gathering (previous limit of 100).

-businesses and facilities, such as bars, restaurants, cinemas, convention centres or banquet halls, gyms, and recreational sporting or performing art events.
+The new limits will not apply to events or gatherings held in staffed businesses and facilities, such as bars, restaurants, cinemas, convention centres or banquet halls, gyms, and recreational sporting or performing art events.
 Existing rules, including public health and workplace safety measures, for these businesses and facilities continue to be in effect.
-To support better compliance with public health guidelines, both within these three regions and across Ontario, amendments to the Reopening Ontario (A Flexible Response to

-A new offence regarding hosting or organizing a gathering in residential premises or other prescribed premises that exceeds limits under an order
+• A new offence regarding hosting or organizing a gathering in residential premises or other prescribed premises that exceeds limits under an order

-fine of $10,000 for organizers of these gatherings
+• A minimum fine of $10,000 for organizers of these gatherings

-Authority for the Lieutenant Governor in Council to prescribe additional types of premises for the purpose of the new offence.
+• Authority for the Lieutenant Governor in Council to prescribe additional types of premises for the purpose of the new offence.

-Authority for a police officer, special constable or First Nations constable to order the temporary closure of a premise where there are reasonable grounds to believe that any gathering exceeding the number of people
+• Authority for a police officer, special constable or First Nations constable to order the temporary closure of a premise where there are reasonable grounds to believe that any gathering exceeding the number of people allowed is taking place and require individuals to leave the premises.

-Today, the government alsointroduced the Helping Tenants and Small Businesses Act that would, if passed, freeze rent in 2021 for most rent-controlled and non-rent-controlled residential units and extend the temporary ban on evictions for commercial tenants.
+Today, the government also introduced the Helping Tenants and Small Businesses Act that would, if passed, freeze rent in 2021 for most rent-controlled and non-rent-controlled residential units and extend the temporary ban on evictions for commercial tenants.

-attending school.
+Yesterday, Premier Doug Ford announced the launch of a screening tool to support parents, students, and educators with conducting daily mandatory screening for COVID-19 symptoms, which is required prior to attending school.
 Use of this free tool will be voluntary and will help users determine whether they or their child should attend school each day.
 The tool will also guide at-risk individuals to the proper resources.

 During the press conference, in response to questions about long lines at COVID-19 assessment centres, Premier Ford reassured Ontarians that the government is working with the private sector to increase the province’s capacity for conducting and processing tests.